Home » Shower Head Flow Restrictors: Everything You Need to Know

 Promotes Healthier Hair

 Flow restrictors can help regulate the water temperature in the shower, which can benefit hair health.
-Extremely hot water can strip hair of natural oils, making it dry and brittle.

 Reducing the water flow and regulating the temperature, flow restrictors can help keep hair healthy and hydrated.